trvrb/antigen/README.md

 gives memory usage of: population size x 76 bytes.
 With 7.5 million hosts (used in the default parameters), the equals 570MB.

-In addition to Hosts and Immune Histories, the simulation tracks the virus genealogy through VirusTree.
+In addition to hosts and Immune histories, the simulation tracks the virus genealogy through VirusTree.
 This is harder to profile, and will continually grow in memory usage throughout the simulation.
 With the default parameters, VirusTree takes 5.5 MB at the end of a simulated year and may up to 110 MB at the end of the default 20 simulated years.